mainahandmaker/academic_website/content/post/whim_stopover_ecol/index.md

 ---
 title: Investigating Whimbrel use of a critical nocturnal roost
-subtitle: Tracking daily movements of Whimbrel during migratory stopover using GPS transmitters
+subtitle: Using GPS transmitters to better understand foraging and roosting habitat selection at during migratory stopover
 # Summary for listings and search engines
 summary: We are deploying GPS transmitters on Whimbrel to track their daily movements to and from a critical nocturnal roost and diurnal foraging areas, to better understand the role nocturnal roosts play in this species' stopover ecology.